Factsheet: Assessment, support planning and review

 Unlike NHS healthcare, social care support is not free.
 Most people pay for some or all of their care.
 We will do a financial assessment to see what you’ll need to pay.

-If you have more than £23,250 in capital and assets, you will need to pay for your care yourself.
-This is called ‘self-funding’.
+- If you have more than £23,250 in capital and assets, you will need to pay for your care yourself.
 The £23,250 does not include the value of your property unless you're moving into a care home.

 Planning your support

 We will start developing your support plan with you.
-You can be creative and use support that works for you, as long as it:
+You can be creative and use support that works for you, as long as it meets your eligible needs, is legal and affordable (within your personal budget).

-We will talk with you about your support networks − friends, relatives, neighbours or the wider community − to explore all options.
+We will talk to you about your support networks − friends, relatives, neighbours or the wider community − to explore all options.

 Your support plan will cover: